nfelt14/tm_devices/docs/basic_usage.md

 ## Registering the Device Manager to be closed at program termination

-Sometimes using the `DeviceManager` class as a context manager isn't feasible.
+Sometimes using the `DeviceManager` class as a context manager is not feasible.
 In those instances there is an alternative way to enforce the device manager to close when the Python script execution is finished without needing to explicitly call the `.close()` method.